CMFuertes/Portfolio/README.md

 My linked in has now been updated along with a professional photo, as well as a new thorough personal statement.
 Github profile has also been updated with an profile picture, short bio, as well as pinned repositories.
 I started following other classmates as well.

+09/29/2020 Update - Projects and newer homework assignments have been added to portfolio section of page.

 ### Conclusion

 My internet proffesional prescence has drastically been updated due to this homework assignment.
 My long neglected LinkedIn looks tidy, and my portfolio has a more polished appearance as opposed to my first one.
 Portfolio is mobile-first ready with working buttons.